 One of the more reputed pioneers in Singapore’s specialty coffee scene, Nylon Coffee Roasters is hidden away in the gracefully aged Everton Park housing estate close to Chinatown.
 Their hole-in-the-wall nook opened in 2012 and has since expanded to occupy two units.
 It’s a relief since the shop is constantly packed with regulars in the neighborhood as well as curious travelers who have heard about Nylon through word of mouth.

-You won’t find any food or fancy drinks here, just black or white espressos as well as various pourovers, depending on what the crew decides is best at bringing out the beans they have on hand.
+You won’t find any food or fancy drinks here, just black or white espresso-based drinks as well as various filter coffees, depending on what the crew decides is best at bringing out the beans they have on hand.
 Dennis and Jia Min, Nylon’s founders, even take annual origin trips to South America to directly source their beans from coffee farms.
 This passion translates into…really good coffee.

-- Walk over to Ji Xiang Confectionery at the next block and try the best ever ang ku kueh (“red tortoise cake”) traditional pastry.
+What’s nearby: Ji Xiang Confectionery at the next apartment block has the absolute best traditional ang ku kueh (“red tortoise cake”).

 This lush cafe, with its shophouse setting and keen aesthetic, feels right at home in Singapore’s arts and heritage district.
 And since it’s one of the exploits of World Siphonist Champion + 3-time Singapore Barista Champion Ryan Tan, it’s got a winning menu to match.
 Recommended signatures include the Melbourne-born Magic, Corned Beef Scotch Egg, and any of their buttermilk waffles.

-- Go museum-hopping at the Singapore Art Museum, National Museum, and Peranakan Museum.
+What’s nearby: Singapore’s main arts district with the Singapore Art Museum, National Museum of Singapore, and Peranakan Museum.

 This lofty converted warehouse by the Singapore River is one of my favorite spots to work.
 Toby’s Estate Singapore was the Australian roaster’s first overseas outlet, and its congenial atmosphere – and reliably satisfying coffee – is hard to match.
-If you’re staying at one of the nearby hotels, this is a great spot for a leisurely brunch before strolling down.
+If you’re staying at one of the nearby hotels in Robertson Quay, this is a great spot for a leisurely brunch before strolling down.

-- Take a stroll downriver to Clarke Quay, Boat Quay, or even all the way to Marina Bay.
+What’s nearby: Stroll down the Singapore River to Clarke Quay, Boat Quay, or even as far as Marina Bay.
 Feeling lazy?
 There’s a river taxi stop just opposite Toby’s.

 What’s your favorite coffee shop in Singapore?
-Leave a comment and let me know where else you’d recommend!
+If I missed any of your favorites, let me know in the comments.